Kubeinit/kubeinit/HOW_TO_OKD.md

 **We assume the hypervisor is called nyctea as it is defined in the inventory**

+If you will connect to the hypervisor using a different name, update:

+* The inventory file

 ```bash
 ssh root@nyctea
 ssh-keygen -t rsa -f ~/.ssh/id_rsa -q -P ""